 First-year students are guided in their registration for classes in their initial semester at Mason Gross.
 Once enrolled, students must register themselves for each new semester via the web registration system (webreg.rutgers.edu).
 This site includes links to the Course Schedule Planner and Degree Navigator.
-Degree Navigator tracks the courses you have already taken, credits applied, and the courses/credits you still need to complete for graduation.
+Degree Navigator tracks the courses you have already taken, credits applied, and the courses/credits necessary to complete for graduation.

 A list of courses offered in the upcoming semester is available on the Registrar's Office webpage (registrar.rutgers.edu).
-If you are unsure about which courses you need, contact Amee Pollack, the Senior Advisor and Student Success Counselor, at apollack@mgsa.rutgers.edu.
-If changes are made to courses for which you are registered for, you will receive a notification via email.
+If you are unsure about which courses you need, contact Sabrina Gat, Academic Advisor and Student Success Counselor, at sig36@mgsa.rutgers.edu.
+If changes are made to courses for which you are registered, you will receive notification via email.
 Therefore, it is important that you check your Rutgers email account, as well as any personal accounts, and read all emails from the university or program office.
 Be sure to include your Rutgers ID number, class year, and major on all email communications; this makes us more efficient in answering queries from you.